Training and Technical Assistance Associate I

-Education Development Center (EDC) is a global nonprofit that advances lasting solutions to improve education promote health and expand economic opportunity.
-EDC designs, implements, and evaluates programs to improve education, health, and economic opportunity worldwide.
-Collaborating with both public and private partners, we strive for a world where all people are empowered to live healthy, productive lives.
-Since 1958, we have been a leader in designing, implementing, and evaluating powerful and innovative programs to improve education and health in more than 80 countries around the world.
+Education Development Center (EDC) is a global nonprofit that advances lasting solutions to improve education, promote health, and expand economic opportunity.
+Since 1958, we have been a leader in designing, implementing, and evaluating powerful and innovative programs in more than 80 countries around the world.

 EDC promotes equity and access to high quality education and health services and products that contribute to thriving communities where people from diverse backgrounds learn, live, and work together.
 We support an inclusive workplace culture that embraces many perspectives and broadens our understanding of the communities we serve, enhancing and enriching our work.